Bankoga/golem/open_problems/connection_problems.md

 > Open Question: **During init, how does the framework know to build a path to a cort_relay dest, and with what distribution?**

-Partial Answer: The problem graph edges are used to determine output replacements for destinations inside a problem domain.
+Partial Answer: The golem edges are used to determine output replacements for destinations inside a problem domain.
 How to determine the appropriate distribution is still an open question.

 ### Input Distribution Between Domains